-If a business is running with huge amount of cash balance in its balance sheet that supersedes the general & specific requirements of it, it comes with opportunity cost of the excess cash assuming that it could invest the excess amount in good ventures to have good returns.
+If a business is running with a huge amount of cash balance in its balance sheet that supersedes the general & specific requirements of it, it comes with the opportunity cost of the excess cash assuming that it could invest the excess amount in good ventures to have good returns.
 So, businesses lose opportunities to invest while those have excessive cash balance.

-Businesses lose potential sales revenue or lose customers when those concentrate too much on cash sales.
-Close competitors may extract market share by offering credit sales to its customers.
-By this way companies face difficulties of maintaining its customer base and of capturing sales growth.
+Businesses lose potential sales revenue or lose customers when they concentrate too much on cash sales.
+Close competitors may extract market share by offering credit sales to their customers.
+In this way, companies face difficulties in maintaining their customer base and capturing sales growth.

-Quality Suppliers Switch to Others: Companies which dawdle to pay to suppliers to have excess working capital balances can face some difficulties to maintain business relationship with the suppliers.
-In that case close competitors can offer prompt payment offerings on raw materials to the suppliers.
-By this way companies pay much later to high quality suppliers lose long term relationship that may have adverse impact in the financial statement ultimately.
+Companies that dawdle to pay to suppliers to have excess working capital balances can face some difficulties to maintain a business relationship with the suppliers.
+In that case, close competitors can offer prompt payment offerings on raw materials to the suppliers.
+In this way, companies pay much later to high-quality suppliers lose long-term relationships that may have an adverse impact on the financial statement ultimately.

-Companies with cupidity for cash sometimes fail to meet quality expenditures which have direct & indirect impact on business i.e. staff benefits, promotional expenses, CSR contribution etc. In such cases, companies face difficulties to generate growth & leverage.
-Failure in staff retention, business promotion etc. can jeopardize companies to sustain.
+Companies with cupidity for cash sometimes fail to meet quality expenditures which have a direct & indirect impact on business i.e. staff benefits, promotional expenses, CSR contribution, etc. In such cases, companies face difficulties to generate growth & leverage.
+Failure in staff retention, business promotion, etc. can jeopardize companies to sustainability.